LuGitHubb/odin-recipes/README.md

 # odin-recipes

-Just a simple projectto get hands dirty on few of the newly learned topic such as links, images, elements, ordered lists, unordered lists, paragraph and structure of html files. it represent a list of 3 dishes with a brief curiosity for each of them and ingredients and steps to make everyone a chef!!!
+A project to get hands dirty
+on few of the newly learned topic such as links, images, elements, ordered lists, unordered lists, paragraph and the structure of html files. it represent a list of 3 dishes with a brief curiosity for each of them, ingredients and steps to make everyone a chef!!!